HibaqObsiye/CV/README.md

 **Problem solving**
 - Due to the multidisciplinary nature of the London ambulance service, problem solving is a main aspect of the profession.
 At any stage of the shift changes are possible and inevitable, from change in condition of the patient, unexpected work conditions, ambulance delays, staff shortage.
 An ability to react to those challenges and being able to prioritise and turn around a solution promptly is essential and at times requires unconventional approaches.
+- Working in a school environment, I became proficient in identifying issues with students both academically and personally that may be hindering their overall growth.
+Academically, I noticed that younger students are often not taught how to openly talk about issues they're facing with reading and arithmatics.
+I created a positive and negative jar where students could write or draw issues or successes they had.
+I implemented their feedback in future lessons.
+I found this was great in creating an open and safe environment for students to build their foundational tools of communication and being honest with their struggles as well as takig a moment to celebrate their small wins.

+**Functioning under high pressure**
+- Working in healthcare, it is crucial to adapt to high pressure situation as you are dealing with constraints which are often outside of your control.
+An example being sudden cardiac arrest calls.
+I would balance calming the loved ones of the patient, noting time critical information and relaying it to the relevant healtcare team.
+These scenarios being no longer than 3 minutes.
+Managers have commended me for my calm and empathetic manner during my monthly reviews.
+As a result, I tend to embrace working under pressure because it forces me to become the best version of myself and act in a quick and decisive manner.
+- In the context of makers, my final project required use of skills I had attained professionally.
+Designing a game which we had not previously done before during my course brought its own set of challenges.
+I had 8 days to understand react, specifically game state and the parent-child-sibling model.
+My good time management skills, utilising planning tools such as excalidraw and trello in combination with my ability to adapt to unexpected scenarios and effective communication skills allowed me to implement multiple features in my project.
+I was proud to add a two player function and implement player movement and changes based on obstacles and assits the player encountered.

 <br>

 <br>

 ## <a name="education">E D U C A T I O N</a>